TritonDataCenter/rfd/rfd/0078/README.md

 significant breakage.
 It could then allow to remove support for filtering on unindexed fields, which could make some of the existing moray code base simpler.

-#### Caveat
+#### Workaround for old moray clients connected to new moray servers

-There is one use case where the current proposed solution does not provide backward compatibility.
-If:
+Let's consider the following use case as an example:

 1. a user of an old node-moray client passes the `requireIndexes: true` to its `findObjects` method